MarcL/djcruze.co.uk/src/pages/podcasts/2006-02-22-episode-11-time-to-get-funky.md

   * **Cruze classic from 1995:**
       * Medium High – The Pleasure (Chris &#038; James Mix) – Impulse

-Nuff respect to my good friend Kevin who this week&#8217;s &#8220;Cruze Classic&#8221; is dedicated to.
+Nuff respect to my good friend Kevin who this week's &#8220;Cruze Classic&#8221; is dedicated to.
 I know I promised everyone a tune on the Vinyl Addiction label in an earlier post but I completely forgot that I promised Kev that I would play this tune for him.
 And a promise is a promise however you look at it!
 Enjoy!

 As always I love to hear your feed back on the show.
-[Contact me][17] using the form provided and I&#8217;ll get back to you as soon as I can.
-I&#8217;m always looking for new tunes to play on the show so if you&#8217;re an up and coming producer who&#8217;s looking for some exposure then let me know and if I like the tunes then I&#8217;ll play them.
+[Contact me][17] using the form provided and I'll get back to you as soon as I can.
+I'm always looking for new tunes to play on the show so if you're an up and coming producer who's looking for some exposure then let me know and if I like the tunes then I'll play them.

  [1]: http://ripple.radiotail.com/211/Cruze_Podcast011_190206.mp3
  [2]: http://www.djcruze.co.uk/cms/podcasts/feed/rss2